simensee/neuralnetworks/README.md

-# knowmber
+# neuralnetworks
-Simple neural network-program to recognize number from images
+Simple project to use neural networks and machine learning.